mabur/carma/docs/error_handling.md

   Checks an external condition that is required to hold for the program to be able to continue.
   If the condition is not valid then it prints a formatted error message and exits the program and returns the error code 1.
+  It is active in both debug and release builds.